briandelmsft/SentinelAutomationModules/Modules/ScoringModule/readme.md

 > Note: If ScorePerItem=True, the sum of all alert scores will be returned.
 If ScorePerItem=False, only the score of the highest severity alert will be returned.

+Additionally, a score of 10 is added per unique MITRE tactic associated with the incident and any related alerts.

 ### KQL Module Scoring

 When scoring the KQL Module if ScorePerItem=True then the returned score will be 5 * ItemCount * ScoreMultiplier.
 If ScorePerItem=False the returned score will be 5 * ScoreMultiplier if 1 or more results are returned